Information to apply for a Passport

 |The execution fee is mandated by the Department of State and is the same at every Acceptance Facility.|

 Applicants are encouraged to visit the U.S. State Department website Passport Information Pages for the most up-to-date information.
-Plan ahead when traveling abroad: allow months for processing your passport.
+Plan ahead when traveling abroad: allow a few months for processing your passport.

 Passport Agencies or Centers:

-They are only able to offer in-person service at agencies or centers for customers who need to travel internationally within 72 hours due to a qualified life-or-death emergency.
+Effective October 14, 2020, Passport Services is now offering a limited number of appointments at their public passport agencies and centers for customers with urgent travel.
+This is in addition to customers who need to travel internationally within 72 hours due to a qualified life-or-death emergency.

 Life-or-death emergencies are serious illnesses, injuries, or deaths in your immediate family (e.g., parent, child, spouse, sibling, aunt, uncle, etc.) that require you to travel outside the United States within 72 hours (3 days).
 You must provide: